How to use Hoover Carpet Cleaner

 Before starting, it’s important to understand the specific Hoover model you’re using.
 Most units feature separate tanks for clean and dirty water, solution compartments, and trigger-controlled spray systems.
 Some models also include attachments for stairs or upholstery.

 Knowing how to use Hoover carpet cleaner tools correctly will prevent unnecessary frustration.
-Improper use can result in too much water applied to the carpet, which can delay drying or even cause mold.
+Improper use can result in too much water being applied to the carpet, which can delay drying or even cause mold.

 Preparing Your Carpet for Cleaning